mirrorps/taler-php/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+See <a href="LICENSE" target="_blank" rel="noopener noreferrer">LICENSE</a> for details.

 ---